 I set it to 10 cards, English, a clean theme, and hit generate.

 About thirty seconds later I had a full deck it titled "The AI-Native Advantage."
-Not an outline — a designed, ten-slide presentation with its own illustrations, a cost chart, and a logical arc: the problem (leads going unanswered after hours), rule-based vs. AI-native automation, a three-tool stack, a cost breakdown, and an ROI slide.
+Gamma handed back more than an outline.
+The deck had its own illustrations, a cost chart, and a logical arc across ten designed slides.
+It opened on the problem of leads going unanswered after hours, then moved through rule-based vs. AI-native automation, a three-tool stack, a cost breakdown, and an ROI slide.

 The first time it rendered I actually paused.
-Not because it was finished — because it was usable.
+Not because it was finished, but because it was usable.
 A real first draft I could edit, instead of a blank canvas I had to fill.

 What it does well

-- The design is genuinely good out of the box.
-Spacing, type, color, and the auto-generated illustrations all looked like someone who knows layout made them.
-This is the whole reason I'd keep the tab open.
+• The design is genuinely good out of the box.
+Spacing, type, color, and the auto-generated illustrations all looked like the work of someone who knows layout.
+The design alone is why I'd keep the tab open.

-- Prompt to draft is fast.
+• Prompt to draft is fast.
 Roughly thirty seconds from hitting generate to a deck I could read and present.
-That's the part that used to eat my afternoon.
+That part used to eat my afternoon.

-- The structure made sense.
-From one vague line it built a coherent narrative — problem, contrast, tools, cost, ROI — not just a bulleted dump.
+• The structure made sense.
+From that one line it built a coherent arc instead of just a bulleted dump.

-- Export is real.
+• Export is real.
 PDF, .pptx, PNG, and Google Slides.
 The .pptx matters if your company refuses anything that isn't a PowerPoint file.
+How well that .pptx holds together is its own question, and it has a section below.

 Where it falls short